 $7,500 - $100,000 per table / $750 per ticket

 The gala draws nearly 600 guests for an unforgettable evening of entertainment and philanthropy with the leadership of our region’s top companies, foundations, and boards.
-In addition, funds raised through illumination have supported nearly 50 groundbreaking cancer research projects to improve cancer care for patients.
+In addition, funds raised through illumination have supported more than 40 groundbreaking cancer research projects to improve cancer care for patients.

 - Siteman Cancer Center is a national leader in cancer treatment, research, prevention, education, and community outreach.

 - The National Cancer Institute has awarded Siteman the highest possible rating—EXCEPTIONAL—in cancer research and programs.
 Only a handful of cancer centers in the country have achieved this rating.

 - Siteman, the only National Cancer Institute-designated Comprehensive Cancer Center in Missouri, is ranked among the top cancer facilities in the nation by U.S. News & World Report.

 - Siteman is part of Barnes-Jewish Hospital and Washington University School of Medicine, institutions that are both consistently ranked among the best in the country by U.S. News & World Report.